Research & Scholarship

 Joel Wu, JD, MPH, MA, HEC-C

-Joel Wu is the Center for Bioethics’ Clinical Ethics Adjunct professor and a senior lecturer in the Division of Health Policy and Management at the University of Minnesota’s School of Public Health.
+Professor Wu is the Center for Bioethics’ Clinical Ethics Assistant Professor and a senior lecturer in the Division of Health Policy and Management at the University of Minnesota’s School of Public Health.
 Wu teaches courses at the intersection of law, medicine, and ethics.